Braid stability for periodic orbits of area-preserving surface diffeomorphisms: Proof of the main theorem

 By Lemmas~\ref{lem:actionfiltration} and \ref{lem:stokesnew}, we have $\mathcal{A}([\mc{C}_i])\ge 0$ for each $i$.
 If $k_+>0$, then by hypothesis (i), we have $\mc{A}([\mc{C}_{k_+}])>\epsilon$, contradicting \eqref{eqn:ada}.
 Thus $k_+=0$.

-Since $\alpha^+$ is simple, $\mc{C}_0$ does not have any multiply covered components, except possibly for closed components, which by Lemma~\ref{lem:carlemannew}(b) must be fibers.
+Since $\alpha^+$ is simple, $\mc{C}_0$ does not have any multiply covered components, except possibly for closed components, which by as noted above must be sphere fibers.

-If $\mc{C}_0$ has no fibers, then we can apply the index inequality of Proposition~\ref{prop:ie2new} and the genericity of $J$ to conclude that $I(\mc{C}_0)\ge 0$.
-If $\mc{C}_0$ does contain a fiber (possibly multiply covered), then since $\mc{C}_0$ arises as part of a Gromov limit of cylinders, we must have $\Sigma = S^2$.
-It then follows from the calculations in \cite[\S9]{pfh2} that $I(\mc{C}_0)\ge 2$.
+If $\mc{C}_0$ has no fibers, then we can apply the index inequality of Proposition~\ref{prop:ie2new} and the regularity of $J$ to conclude that $I(\mc{C}_0)\ge 0$.
+If $\mc{C}_0$ does contain at least one sphere fiber (possibly multiply covered), write $\mathcal{C}_0=\mathcal{C}_0'+\mathcal{F}$ where $\mathcal{C}_0'$ does not contain any fibers, and $\mathcal{F}$ is a sum of fibers with total multiplicity $m>0$.
+It then follows from the ``index ambiguity formula'' in \cite[Prop.\ 1.6(d)]{pfh2} that